jonasthewolf/gsn2x/doc/src/design_goals.md

   Since I understand that this tool might be used in some corporate environment where usage of free and open-source software might be limited, I try to keep the dependencies of this program as few as possible.

+  I used a very relaxed license and try to take care that it is compatible with those of the dependencies.